VedantSinghJ/Ticket-Agent/readme.md

-# 🧠 AI Ticket Assistant - by Vedant Singh Jadon
+# 🧠 AI Ticket Assistant

 A smart AI-powered ticket management system that automatically categorizes, prioritizes, and assigns support tickets to the right moderators based on skills.